Chlumsky/json-cpp-gen/README.md

 - Full UTF-8 & UTF-16 support in JSON

 Currently **NOT** supported but planned features:
-- Omitting specific member variables from parsing and serialization - planned via annotations
+- Omitting specific member variables from parsing and serialization
-- Structure members under different name in JSON - planned via annotations
+- Structure members under different name in JSON
-- Classes - currently ignored due to their data being typically private but explicit enablement via annotations is planned - access to private members must be ensured by the user
+- Classes - currently ignored due to their data being typically private
-- `#define`, `typedef`, `using` aliases - basic support planned

 What will (probably) never be supported:
 - Heterogeneous JSON objects - not really representable by static stuctures